Joshua Gonzalez Charged In Road Rage Killing Of 10-Year-Old Girl

 “Hopefully bring awareness to the community — the neighborhood — for everybody to get involved.”

-In 2015, The Washington Post reported that road rage was getting more frequent and deadlier.
-Specifically, the paper reported that between 2004 and 2015, the number of fatal road-rage incidents had increased tenfold.
+In 2015, The Washington Post reported that road rage was becoming more frequent and deadly.
+Specifically, the paper reported that between 2004 and 2015, the number of fatal road rage incidents had increased tenfold.